AdobeDocs/target.en/help/main/c-activities/t-test-ab/sample-size-determination.md

 * Number of visitors to the control offer
 * Total revenue for the control offer

-  Make sure the extreme order filter is selected.
+  Make sure that the extreme order filter is selected.

 * The sum of squares revenue for the control offer

-  Make sure the extreme order filter is checked.
+  Make sure that the extreme order filter is checked.

 In general, using RPV as a metric requires 20-30% longer to achieve the same level of statistical confidence for the same level of measured lift.
 This is because RPV has the added variance of different order sizes per conversion.
 This should be a consideration when choosing between straight conversion rate and RPV as the metric on which to base your final business decision.